- 1 Facts About Snowdonia

 8. The Snowdon Lily Grows There

 The Snowdon lily – Gagea serotina – is an Arctic-alpine flower found in isolated pockets in the higher reaches of Snowdonia – often in fairly inaccessible spots such as precarious cliff ledges.
-It is very rare and I’ve not seen one in around twenty visits to the mountains during flowering season (June and July) and never seen one.
+It is very rare and I’ve not seen one in around twenty visits to the mountains during flowering season (June and July).
 It’s more common in the Alps, North America (where it’s called the common alplily) and across Central Asia.

 9. Pen y Gwryd Hotel – A Retreat For Mountaineers